 Where an instructor is having difficulty meeting requirements, or is unable to deliver provider courses for a prolonged period of time, advice and assistance is available by contacting the NZ Resuscitation Council office.

-The annual requirements that are evaluated as at 30 June every year are as follows:
+The annual requirements that are evaluated for 1 July-30 June every year are:

 - The instructor demonstrates networking and professional development by attending at least one NZ Resuscitation Council professional development activity (e.g. NZ Resuscitation Council Educator's Day and scientific meeting) or equivalent every two years.
 See the list below of approved professional development activities

 The NZ Resuscitation Council maintains a record that instructors are fulfilling their requirements for ongoing certification after each course.
 The Course Director must electronically return the fully completed learner participant sheet to the NZ Resuscitation Council within one week of course completion to ensure this information is up to date.

 Delivery and assessment of provider courses must follow the rules and regulations set by the NZ Resuscitation Council.
 An instructor may be moderated if selected as part of the evaluation process.
 The NZ Resuscitation Council reserves the right to cancel an instructor's certification at any time if the instructor does not follow these rules and regulations.